When Do We Need LLMs? A Diagnostic for Language-Driven Bandits

-\citet{monea2025llmsincontextbanditreinforcement} studies the ability of LLMs to operate as contextual bandits by implementing several algorithms and prompt composition strategies to balance exploration tradeoffs.
-They achieve competitive results on more realistic classification problems in financial and clinical domains. \citet{song2025investigatingrelationshipphysicalactivity} also study a ``hybrid approach" where the CMAB selects the actions that triggers the LLM generation on which the reward is determined.
+\citet{monea2025llmsincontextbanditreinforcement} study the ability of LLMs to operate as contextual bandits by implementing several algorithms and prompt composition strategies to balance exploration tradeoffs.
+They achieve competitive results on more realistic classification problems in financial and clinical domains. \citet{song2025investigatingrelationshipphysicalactivity} also study a ``hybrid approach'' where the CMAB selects the actions that trigger the LLM generation on which the reward is determined.

-\citet{sun2025largelanguagemodelenhancedmultiarmed} uses the LLM as a reward predictor within classical bandit frameworks.
-Their LLM-augmented Thompson sampling (TS-LLM) and Regression-Oracle (RO-LLM) algorithms leverage LLM's ``in-context" or ``in-prompt" learning capabilities to predict the reward for each arm.
+\citet{sun2025largelanguagemodelenhancedmultiarmed} use the LLM as a reward predictor within classical bandit frameworks.
+Their LLM-augmented Thompson sampling (TS-LLM) and Regression-Oracle (RO-LLM) algorithms leverage LLM's ``in-context'' or ``in-prompt'' learning capabilities to predict the reward for each arm.
 This approach is most similar to our work and demonstrates particular effectiveness in challenging scenarios where arms lack semantic meaning.

 \textbf{LLM Routing} A growing literature routes or selects among models to control inference cost, dispatching easier queries to cheaper models. \citet{fernandez2025radar} frame the joint choice of model size and reasoning budget as an optimization over estimates of query difficulty and model-budget abilities.
 This work shares our motivation of spending LLM capacity only where it helps, but the role of the bandit differs: instead of allocating generation effort \textit{across} LLMs, we explore CMABs on text embeddings as a substitute \textit{for} LLM reasoning.